AJAdityaJain/Minecraft-Public/README.md

 # Minecraft-BIS
 Public repo of Minecraft C++

+© Aditya Jain 2022

 Put the Minecraft2 directory in the C:// directory

-Use Minecraft.exe
+Then use Minecraft.exe

-Code is provided but it is a mess
+No Code provided